Updated Oct. 7, 2020

 EZMealApp to allow families to apply for Free and Reduced-Price Meal Benefits online.
 For families without access to the internet, paper applications will be available at their school in August.

 The Student Transportation Services Branch (STSB) has been in constant contact with all of its bus contractors as well as schools through its transportation officers.
 STSB has communicated and planned accordingly to adjust to schedules that are determined by each school.
 Policies and procedures have been communicated and been put in place by the bus contractors to clean and disinfect the buses daily, especially high-touch areas.

-An online bus pass application and payment system for parents and guardians will be launched this summer to allow for contactless transactions prior to the start of the school year.
+An online bus pass application and payment system for parents and guardians has been launched to allow for contactless bus pass transactions.